mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 ## Troubleshooting

-Please see our [Troubleshooting](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/hdp_sandbox_lan_troubleshooting) guide for help with this demo.
+* Please see our [Troubleshooting](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/hdp_sandbox_lan_troubleshooting) guide for help with this demo.

-Please contact [WANdisco](https://wandisco.com/contact) for further information on Fusion with docker.
+* Please contact [WANdisco](https://wandisco.com/contact) for further information about Fusion.